ArtooTrills/Bounty-Whats-Next/README.md

 Remember you have only 40 mins to present and you need to leave time for Q&A. But also have a few things in the appendix if things come up.

 ## Products:
+Pick any one of the following.
+Think enterprise:

 1) Google Maps
 2) Slack
 3) Github